-- 1. Membership: Faculty 5, Administrators 2, Students 2, Registrar ex officio - 2.
-Qualifications: - a) Faculty: One each from arts, languages, other humanities, social sciences, and sciences and mathematics, at least one of whom should be a member of an interdisciplinary program. - b) Administrators: Dean of faculty, dean of students. - c) Students: Chosen as directed by the SGA. - 3.
+- Apr.
+1999 2.
+Qualifications Dec.
+2002 a) Facult - a) Faculty: One each from arts, languages, other humanities, social sciences, and sciences and mathematics. b) Administrators: Dean of faculty, dean of students. - c) Students: Chosen as directed by the SGA. - 3.
 Faculty Selection: One member to be elected each year. - 4.
 Faculty Term: 4 years - 5.
 Faculty Chair: Chosen by continuing and incoming committee members each April. - 6.
-Responsibilities and Authority: - a) Oversee the development of long-range curricular innovation, planning, and policy.
+Responsibilities and Authority:

+a) Oversee the development of long-range curricular innovation, planning, and policy.
 Solicit ideas from the faculty and administration, as well as investigate curricular practices and educational policies at other institutions.
-Specify the implications of that planning for future allocation of faculty lines. b) Make recommendations on the allocation of faculty lines to the dean. - c) Consider matters of general educational policy; receive suggestions from the faculty, dean of faculty, dean of students, and departments and programs; make recommendations to the faculty and dean of faculty; initiate and revise educational legislation.
-Educational matters include curricular revision within departments and programs, relations among departments and programs, new curricular ventures, mergers of academic departments and programs, discontinuance of academic departments and programs for educational reasons, curricular implications of major grants, distribution requirements, language requirements, academic standards, first-year seminars, student writing, quantitative reasoning, graduation requirements, and all other academic policies stated in SECTION TWO, II-XI; SECTION THREE; and SECTION FOUR, I-V. - d) Oversee academic programs outside of departments and programs, including those offered by the centers. - e) Oversee College courses and curricular support courses; review new courses and extensive revision of existing courses, and make recommendations to the faculty; approve one-time new courses and inform the faculty.
+Specify the implications of that planning for future allocation of faculty lines. b) Make recommendations on the allocation of faculty lines to the dean.

+c) Consider matters of general educational policy; receive suggestions from the faculty, dean of faculty, dean of students, and departments and programs; make recommendations to the faculty and dean of faculty; initiate and revise educational legislation.
+Educational matters include curricular revision within departments and programs, relations among departments and programs, new curricular ventures, mergers of academic departments and programs, discontinuance of academic departments and programs for educational reasons, curricular implications of major grants, distribution requirements, language requirements, academic standards, first-year seminars, student writing, quantitative reasoning, graduation requirements, and all other academic policies stated in SECTION TWO, II-XI; SECTION THREE; and SECTION FOUR, I-V.

+d) Oversee academic programs outside of departments and programs, including those offered by the centers.

+e) Oversee College courses and curricular support courses; review new courses and extensive revision of existing courses, and make recommendations to the faculty; approve one-time new courses and inform the faculty.